Border Forensics

 Content

 - The first part offers a theoretical and methodological introduction to border violence and its documentation.
 This lays the foundation for a precise understanding of the notions of border, "border within", border violence, as well as the temporalities and embodied experiences they foster.
-These concepts will be introduced to students along with the counter-forensic approach pioneered and developed by Forensic Architecture to account for and document said border violence, in its various forms and expressions. .
+Students will be introduced to these concepts practically through a field trip, along with the counter-forensic approach pioneered and developed by Forensic Architecture to account for and document said border violence, in its various forms and expressions.
 We will focus specifically on the research conducted by the teaching team within the Swiss-based research agency Border Forensics.

-- The third part of the course will bring students to focus on specific manifestations of borders and social boundaries across the territory of Switzerland, and the way they affect the lives of asylum seekers as well as negatively racialized citizens.
+- The third part of the course will bring students to focus on specific manifestations of borders and social boundaries across the territory of Switzerland, and the way they affect the lives of asylum seekers as well as the racialized population.
 Students will develop their own investigations in groups and experiment with tools and approaches they encountered in the first and second parts of the class.
-Anchored in the contemporary context of violence experienced in and produced by the Swiss asylum dispositif, a particular attention will be put on the bridge between research and practice as well as on the potentials for collaborative and participative research.
+The investigation topics will be anchored into ongoing Border Forensics' investigations and the contemporary context of violence

 Keywords

-Borders, migration, (counter-)forensics, human rights, violence, territory, body, spatial analysis, remote sensing, traces, sentinels, visualization, (im)mobility, (in)visibility, potentialities, solidarity, hospitality, refuge, passing through home
+Borders, asylum, asylum seekers, refugees, (im)migration, (counter-)forensics, human rights, violence, territory, body, spatial analysis, remote sensing, traces, visualization, (im)mobility, (in)visibility, potentialities, solidarity, hospitality

 Learning Outcomes